SAP/spartacus-docs/pages/install/Building-the-Spartacus-Storefront-from-Libraries.md

 **Note:**

-(1) If Spartacus libraries are in beta, change `alpha` to `beta`.
-The `~` instructs yarn to use the latest minor version (x.y), whereas the `^` instructs yarn to use the latest patch version (x.y.z).
-However, because Spartacus libraries have `-alpha.1`, yarn will only install the latest alpha releases (it won't automatically use beta versions).
+(1) The `~` instructs yarn to use the latest minor version (x.y), whereas the `^` instructs yarn to use the latest patch version (x.y.z).
+Note that because Spartacus libraries have `-beta.#`, yarn will only install the latest beta releases (it won't automatically use RC or later versions).

 (2) If you are updating an existing app, and changing dependencies, it's recommended that you delete the `node_modules` folder before running the install command.